osmandapp/web/main/docs/user/navigation/car-play.md

 ## Start navigation

-1. To create a route, you need to choose the [route endpoint](#select-a-route-endpoint) on the CarPlay screen or in the [app](../navigation/route-navigation/).
+1. To create a route, you need to choose the [route endpoint](#select-a-route-endpoint) on the CarPlay screen or in the [OsmAnd app](../navigation/setup/route-navigation.md).
 2. You can use [voice prompts](#voice-prompts) to listen for directions or messages about issues on the road.
 3. After you select a location, press **Start** to follow the route.
 4. As you drive, the vehicle screen will display OsmAnd information about your current location on the map, driving directions, distance to the next turn, and arrival time at your destination.